MonashAPS/cq23-game-server/docs/game_logic/collisions.md

 ### Notes

 - Bullet - bullet collision will result in both bullets being destroyed.
 That's why their collision type is `damage`.
+- Bullet - bullets bounce off of `walls` and the `closing boundary` **two** times and will be destroyed on their third collision.
+Collisions with everything else will destroy bullets immediately.